DocsIntroduction

 PASSAuto-flag: low success rate

 Flagged when success_rate < 50% and total_executions > 0.
-Emits AgentFlagged event on-chain.
+Emits AgentFlagged event onchain.

 PASSAuto-flag: consecutive failures